 - Master Member: $50.00 annually

-- The dues of the officers and the Executive Board, the Education Coordinator, and the 2 appointed caption heads, Music and Percussion, will be waived for the current
+- The dues of the officers and the Executive Board, the Education Coordinator, and the 2 appointed caption heads, Music and Visual, will be waived for the current

 year(s) of service.
 Past-Presidents dues will always be waived for past years of service.